House of Social Food Hall

 Demi Sheridan

-Created by former Mackie Mayor director Jake Atkinson in partnership with Vita Group, this new hub is designed to be a cool, refreshing space for residents and the general public.
-The wider development will include apartments (obviously), a fitness studio, co-working space with pool tables for fun work breaks, a private dining area, coffee bar and, of course, the food hall.
+Created by former Mackie Mayor director Jake Atkinson, this new hub is designed to be a cool, refreshing space for residents and the public at large.
+The wider development will include flats, obviously, a fitness studio, co-working space with pool tables for fun work breaks, a private dining area, coffee bar and, of course, the food hall.

 Spread across two floors, there’s space for hundreds of diners, cocktail drinkers and coffee sippers, all supplied by some of the UK’s top food and drink traders.
 Atkinson and Vita are working closely with local breweries, adopting a rotating line-up of beers including Shindigger.
 Spirits will be stocked by Hammonds of Knutsford, and coffee comes straight from Blossom Coffee Roasters in Trafford Park.